-Turns out, the agency’s “impressions” had counted every single Facebook posting as “2.5 million impressions,” since there were 850 million people signed up on Facebook at the time, and they were using a 3x multiplier.
+Turns out, the agency’s “impressions” count included every single Facebook posting as “2.5 million impressions,” since there were 850 million people signed up on Facebook at the time, and they were using a 3x multiplier.

 I thought that was funny until I discovered this example . . .

 Numbers don’t lie… unless you’re one of 17,000 Men are Pregnant!